legluondunet/MyLittleLutrisScripts/OBSOLETE NO MORE MAINTAINED/Harry Potter and the Chamber of Secrets/README.md

-# Heart of Darkness CD + dgVoodoo2
+# Harry Potter and the Chamber of Secrets CD + dgVoodoo2

 ### Description:
 This script will facilitate install of this game on Linux OS: